rossmacarthur/pycases/README.md

 ## Details

+Each of the provided functions using the same underlying implementation which does the following:
+- Divide the input string into words
+- Convert each word as required
+- Join the words back together optionally with a separator

 Word boundaries are defined as follows:

-- A set of consecutive Unicode non-letter/number e.g. 'foo _bar' is two words (foo and bar)
+- A set of consecutive Unicode non-letter and non-number characters.

+  For example: 'foo _bar' is two words (foo and bar)

-- A transition from a lowercase letter to an uppercase letter e.g. fooBar is two words (foo and Bar)
+- A transition from a lowercase letter to an uppercase letter.

+  For example: fooBar is two words (foo and Bar)

+- A transition from multiple uppercase letters to a single uppercase letter followed by lowercase letters.

-  - The second last uppercase letter in a word with multiple uppercase letters e.g. FOOBar is two words (FOO and Bar)
+  For example: FOOBar is two words (FOO and Bar)

-Some functions accept an optional `acronyms` argument, which is a mapping of lowercase words to their output.
+Functions where the transform is "title" accept an optional `acronyms` argument, which is a mapping of lowercase words to their output.
 For example:

 ```python
 >>> cases.to_pascal("xml_http_request", acronyms={"xml": "XML"})